teemutammela/auralcandy.net/README.md

 $ contentful space import --content-file app/import/example-content.json
 ```

-**NOTE!** Unit tests (`app/tests.rb`) are designed to match the contents of `example-content.json`.
+**NOTE!** Unit tests (`app/test/unit_tests.rb`) are designed to match the contents of `example-content.json`.
 Altering the example content in Contentful is likely to cause the unit tests to fail.
-It is recommended to set up two spaces (e.g. `Production` and `Testing`) and keep unmodified test content in the latter.
+It is recommended to set up two spaces (e.g. `Production` and `Testing`) and keep the unmodified example content in the latter.

 ## Deployment